 For example, a clothing retailer’s website cookie file could contain such information as customers’ clothing and shoe size, his preferred colors, styles, brands, and his estimated income level, based on the price range 39 choices.

 This data is gathered while the customer is searching for a new product to purchase, and the more data is collected, the more accurate decision marketers could make.
 Cookies are also the primary method of collecting data from social media.
-The owner of the social media platform can sell the first-party cookies to companies or place the third-party cookies directly in the platform.
+The owner of the social media platform can sell first-party cookies to companies or place third-party cookies directly on the platform.

 All the features mentioned above allow marketers to create personalized promotions for individual customers.
 In the past, a shoe company would design a single advertisement for all the 20-year-old female university students living in Helsinki.
 Now, each of these students would get an individual ad, because one of them might prefer white Adidas sneakers, like the majority of the members of this group, while the minority would like black high Dr. Martens boots.